drubinstein/pokerl/content/docs/chapter-1/breakdown/field_interactions/index.md

 Only CUT, SURF, and STRENGTH are required for game progression.
 Although useful, FLY and FLASH aren’t required.
 They only allow for faster game progression.

 ## Using an HM
-*Teaching* and using an HM requires a minimum of 17 actions along with a Pokemon in the agent's party that is capable of learning the HM.
+*Teaching* and using an HM requires a minimum of 17 actions along with a Pokémon in the agent's party that is capable of learning the HM.
 17+ actions are hard enough to give the agent context for.
-Incentivizing the agent to have HM capable party members when it is playing Pokemon for the first time without a guide is an even harder task!
+Incentivizing the agent to have HM capable party members when it is playing Pokémon for the first time without a guide is an even harder task!

 ## Obtaining HM01 - CUT